-From the overall performance in 2018, the Company recorded total gross written premium of THB 4,849 million.
+From the overall performance in 2019, the Company recorded total gross written premium of THB 4,455 million.
 Declining from a year earlier due to some long term projects gradually expired from year 2018 until entirely end in year 2022.
-And recording investment income & other income totally THB 55 million, declined from last year due to 1) lower dividend and interest income from decreasing investment assets which spent more in its normal operations and dividend payment to shareholders during the year 2) an impairment of available-for-sale investment, and 3) fair value loss came from mark-to-market adjustment of overall 'trading' investment portfolio following the high volatile of share prices in the Stock Exchange of Thailand in the past year.
+And recording investment income & other income totally THB 750 million, impressively improved from last year a loss of THB 297 million due to a one-off negative mark-to-market impact from trading investment and impairment of available-for-sale investment totally THB 531 million hit in the last year.
+The Company didn't have significant mark-to-market impact this year.

-Net loss was THB 1,037 million while getting profit in the prior year due to 1) a reduction of profit commission of long term projects, a higher loss reserve for claims incurred but not report (IBNR) and a doubtful debt from an insurer whose insurance was revoked from the

-Office of Insurance Commission ("OIC") 2) net loss from investment and 3) recognized impairment loss from unutilized tax loss carried forward.
+Net profit was THB 95 million while getting loss in the prior year as there were no transaction this year 1) a reduction of profit commission of long term projects, a higher loss reserve for claims incurred but not report (IBNR) and a doubtful debt from an insurer whose insurance was revoked from the Office of Insurance Commission ("OIC") 2) net loss from investment